Volunteer in Kenya

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Kenya prior to your volunteer program, we can arrange for you to be picked up in Nairobi on the day before your program orientation.
+If you are travelling in Kenya prior to your volunteer program, we can arrange for you to be picked up in Nairobi on the day before your program orientation.

 Orientation is hosted by our local team in Nairobi.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Kenya – Introduction to Kenya, Kenyan Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Kenya, Introduction to your project and placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.
 Once your orientation is complete, you will be transported to your homestay and introduced to your host family.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.